-While tugboats pulled to free Ever Given that was grounded at both bow and stern, the internet community, memes, experts, and news reporters started speculating when the Canal would reopen.
+While tugboats pulled to free Ever Given that were grounded at both bow and stern, the internet community, memes, experts, and news reporters started speculating when the Canal would reopen.

-Monday, March 29: Suez Canal Authority confirms, Ever Given is refloating
+Monday, March 29: Suez Canal Authority confirms, Every Given is refloating

 After six days of digging and tugging with the help of high tides, the operation to free the ship finally succeeded on Monday.
 The sky-scrapper sized vessel was then towed towards the Great Bitter Lake by tugboats for further inspection.